 Being able to diagnose issues on your boat’s electronics network can save you a huge amount of time, money and tears later.
-Our Solutions Engineer, Josh Keets, shares his top tips in tackling onboard diagnostics in this article.
+Our Solutions Engineer, Josh Keets, shares his top tips for tackling onboard diagnostics in this article.

 A digital multimeter (DMM) is extremely useful for testing and diagnostics, as it offers a number of different functions.
 This allows for battery testing, through to voltage testing an NMEA 2000 backbone to determine if there is enough power across the network.
 They can also be used for resistance testing on NMEA 2000 networks.
-Whilst there is also the option of testing NMEA 0183 devices using a multimeter, this isn’t always reliable or accurate, and there are better more straight forward methods for testing these.
+Whilst there is also the option of testing NMEA 0183 devices using a multimeter, this isn’t always reliable or accurate, and there are better more straightforward methods for testing these.

 Along with a multimeter to take readings, a PC interface device or gateway is also great for making diagnostics easier.
 Two gateways are required, one for each data protocol, where an NMEA 0183 to PC Gateway (such as the Actisense USG-2) and an NMEA 2000 to PC Gateway (such as the Actisense NGT-1-USB) are needed respectively.
 These gateways allow the data to be sent from the device or network, via the gateway onto a PC where a terminal program or NMEA monitoring program can be used to view the data.